 Source: own compilation

 In reviewing the methods for measuring the affective construct, it is possible to detect that many articles cannot completely separate the affective construct from the cognitive one (see table 1.3).
-It is clear that many factors and items can be used to research the affective as well as the cognitive construct, like in the article by Dietz-Uhler & Murrell (1999), which used the loyalty factor to research the affective construct.
+It is clear that many factors and items can be used to research the affective as well as the cognitive construct, such as in the article by Dietz-Uhler & Murrell (1999), which used the loyalty factor to research the affective construct.
 Also the article by Biscaia et al. (presented in the next part) used the loyalty factor, but in this case the purpose was to study the cognitive construct.
 But before that, also other articles dealing with the cognitive construct were published, and they also used other factors that can be used to measure the cognitive or affective construct.
 This is the case for the next article, which used the involvement factor.

 Shank & Beasley (1998) suggested a scale to measure sports fan involvement constructs to better understand sports fans.
 Through a survey in a sample of 136 consumers, they found two aspects of involvement: the cognitive and the affective aspect.
 These aspects relate to viewing sports on television, reading about sports in magazines and newspapers, attending sporting events and participating in sports.
 The questionnaire included eight items regarding sports involvement and five items for media habits, attendance and participation in sports.
 In addition, six in-depth interviews were conducted in order to help better understand the involvement construct and to develop the survey instrument.
 Different angles were used in this case to measure fan involvement.
 Out of the four main angles of viewing sports on television, reading about sports in magazines and newspapers, attending sports events and participating in sports, three were adapted to the current study: first, viewing sports on television, in other words, audience; second, reading about sports in magazines and newspapers – this was taken to a wider view dealing with involvement in the social media and news regarding the favourite team; and third, attending sporting events was extended to attendance and taking part in club events.
-The use of the same factor to measure different constructs was used also in this author’s thesis as it was used in previous articles like the last one presented.
+The use of the same factor to measure different constructs was used also in this author’s thesis as it was used in previous articles such as the last one presented.